lunchbag/hugo-blog/content/posts/company-of-one.md

 ## Timing marketing pushes

 At Lunch Money, a big part of the business is using the services of Plaid for bank syncing.
-Of importance is the fact that Plaid charges on a monthly basis.
-What this means is that if a user signs up on April 30, connects a bank account immediately and doesn't end up subscribing at the end of their 14-day trial, Plaid will charge me for this user in both April & May's invoices.
+Plaid charges on a monthly basis which means that if a user signs up on April 30, connects a bank account immediately and doesn't end up subscribing at the end of their 14-day trial, they will charge me for this user in both April & May's invoices.

 This realization coupled with my intense aversion to paying more than I need to has shaped a lot of practices at Lunch Money.